Common questions about adoption

 Yes!
 Out-of-state Adoptive Families must be approved for adoption by agencies licensed or certified to approve adoptive home studies in the state where they reside.
 Your home study and the placement of a child in your home must meet the regulations governed by the Texas Department of Protective and Regulatory Services.
 Texas takes part in the Interstate Compact on the Placement of Children.
 This is an agreement among states to cooperate with each other in the interstate placement of children.

-We accept Adoptive Families who are up to 55 years old.
+We accept Adoptive Families who are under 50 years old.

 Yes!
 Lifetree will work with Adoptive Families who already have children, and who desire to expand their current family.